Sudanese activists call for escalation after deadliest day since coup | Law-Order

 A group of neighbourhood resistance committees coordinating the protest movement in east Khartoum announced in a statement "open escalation" against the coup.
 "Now we are making consultations among the resistance committees about upping the escalation against the coup," a senior member of the committees said, speaking on condition of anonymity.

-Police said 89 officers were wounded on Wednesday and that they recorded one civilian death and 30 cases of civilians choking on tear gas.
+Police said 89 officers were wounded on Wednesday and that they recorded one civilian death.
 "There is increasing despondency, but the resilience of the ongoing protest movement gives hope that the coup could still be reversed.
 There is still a window of opportunity to do that, but it is narrowing," said Ahmed Soliman of the Chatham House think tank.

-Coup leader Burhan last week appointed a new ruling council, a move Western powers said complicated efforts to restore the transition towards democracy that began after long-ruling autocrat Omar al-Bashir was toppled in an uprising in 2019.
-But Burhan has yet to name a new cabinet, leaving at least some possibility for a compromise over a new administraiton, though analysts say it underlines difficulties the general has faced securing civilian backing for a new government.
+Briefing reporters on a plane from Nairobi to Abuja during a visit to Africa by Secretary of State Antony Blinken, the senior U.S. State Department official struck an optimistic note on Sudan: "Everybody, it seems to me, wants to find a way back, which is not the feeling I think you would get from the outside."
+Burhan last week appointed a new ruling council, a move Western powers said complicated efforts to restore the transition towards democracy that began after long-ruling autocrat Omar al-Bashir was toppled in 2019.

-Cuts to internet and phone services since the coup have complicated mobilisation efforts for demonstrators.
-Still, hundreds of thousands took to the streets on two days of mass protests, and thousands attended Wednesday's more scattered demonstrations.
-The ambassador of Norway, which together with the United States and Britain steer Western policy on Sudan, condemned violence against unarmed protesters.
+But Burhan has yet to name a new cabinet, leaving at least some possibility for a compromise over a new administration, though analysts say it underlines difficulties the general has faced securing civilian backing for a new government.
+Sudanese state news agency SUNA said internet services were gradually returning.
+Cuts to internet and phone services since the coup have complicated demonstrators' mobilisation efforts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)